MasterSun8/MasterSun8/README.md

 ### Hi there 👋

-I'm an aspiring programmer on my last year of high school working mostly with JS and python and some ocassional embedded C++ and C
+I'm an aspiring programmer and an IT student.
+Working mostly with JS, python and some ocassional embedded C++ and C

 [Link to my personal site: mastersun8.github.io](https://mastersun8.github.io)